 Skip to Main Content

 Have you noticed that your cat's breath smells bad?
 While occasional bad breath in cats can be normal, persistent or severe bad breath might indicate an underlying health issue.
-Understanding the common reasons for bad cat breath and how to address them can help keep your feline friend healthy and happy.
+Today, our Tracy vets help you understand the common reasons for bad cat breath and how to address them.

 Reasons Why Your Cat's Breath Smells Bad